 Last but certainly not least, there's La Petite Grocery on Magazine Street, home to 2016 James Beard Award-winning chef Justin Devillier.
 Chef Devillier is known for taking classic Louisiana dishes and adding a twist.
 One of the restaurant's signature dishes is blue crab beignets with malt vinegar aioli.

 Served three to an order, these crispy golden balls of joy are sprinkled with sea salt and served with a wedge of lemon.
-The fancy beignets have a light and delicate crust, which gives way to a warm blue crab filling, which is too delicious not to mention here.
+The fancy beignets have a light, delicate crust that gives way to a warm blue crab filling that's too delicious not to mention here.

 Conclusion